VRodos/VRodos/README.md

     2) Run server:
         > start node .\easyrtc-server.js

         - Go to http://127.0.0.1:5832/index_60.html - where 60 should be replaced with the id of your scene - to see if your server is delivering anything.
-Xampp server should be up and running as a prerequisite because the content is fetched from http://127.0.0.1:80 as Node.js handles only streaming data for the multiplaying.
+Xampp server should be up and running as a prerequisite because the content is fetched from http://127.0.0.1:80 as Node.js handles only streaming data for the multi-playing.